MLB pitchers Emmanuel Clase and Luis Ortiz charged with taking bribes to rig pitches for bettors

 "There is vulnerabilities with any kind of betting that is involved in sports, but the prop betting definitely does lower that threshold of how easy this is to potentially carry out," said Jason Van't Hof, a sports intelligence analyst who has helped pro leagues flag suspicious plays and unusual betting activity.

-CBS News reported last month that a number of pro sports leagues, including the MLB, have already begun discussions about how to eliminate prop bets on their athletes.
+CBS News reported last month that several pro sports leagues, including the MLB, have already begun discussions about how to eliminate prop bets on their athletes.

 It's a growing part of sports gambling, prompting several states that have legalized sports betting to reconsider allowing for prop bets, Ohio Governor Mike DeWine told CBS News last month.